Paul D. RichterPrint Bio

 In his almost two decades of experience as a trial attorney, Paul has been a principal member of many notable, record-setting trial teams.
 Most recently, Paul was a primary member of the trial team that obtained a $7.1 million jury verdict in a case involving the crash of a commercial passenger jet in Lexington, Kentucky.
 Paul was also a leading member of the trial team that recovered $6.9 million in a case involving a fatal semi-truck crash in Madison, Wisconsin.
 Additionally, Paul second-chaired a jury trial in Cook County, Illinois, that resulted in a $9.8 million verdict on behalf of a medical student seriously injured due to the negligence of another medical student.

 Paul has been publicly recognized on numerous occasions for the quality of his work and his professional success.
-For five consecutive years, he has been named as an Illinois “Super Lawyer” by Super Lawyers Magazine, a distinction that is awarded each year to no more than 5 percent Illinois attorneys who have attained a high-degree of peer recognition and professional achievement.
+For seven consecutive years, he has been named as an Illinois “Super Lawyer” by Super Lawyers Magazine, a distinction that is awarded each year to no more than 5 percent Illinois attorneys who have attained a high-degree of peer recognition and professional achievement.
 Paul was also recognized by Super Lawyers Magazine as a “Rising Star” among Illinois lawyers, an honor given to no more than 2.5 percent of Illinois attorneys under the age of forty.

 - Illinois, 1996

 - Illinois Trial Lawyers Association, Member

 - J.D., DePaul University School of Law, 1996

 - B.A., University of Illinois at Urbana-Champaign, 1992

 - Leading Lawyers Top 10 Nursing Home Attorneys, 2019